 In 2015, Hillary Clinton made a guest appearance on Saturday Night Live to face-off with her doppelgängers.

-In 2015, after Hillary Clinton reentered elective politics, organizations provided more recent assessments of her political positions.
-On the Issues placed her in the "Left Liberal" region.
+In 2015, after Hillary Clinton reentered elective politics, organizations like On the Issues and Crowdpac provided assessments of her political positions, placing her in the "Left Liberal" region.

-In 2015, the multinational Joint Comprehensive Plan of Action came to fruition, after Hillary Clinton helped to organize a regime of international sanctions against Iran.
+In 2015, the multinational Joint Comprehensive Plan of Action happened after Hillary Clinton helped to organize a regime of international sanctions against Iran in an effort to force it to curtail its nuclear program.

-The New York Times reported in February 2016 that nearly 2,100 emails stored on Hillary Clinton's server were retroactively marked classified by the State Department.
+In February 2016, The New York Times reported that nearly 2,100 emails stored on Hillary Clinton's server were retroactively marked classified by the State Department, further fueling the email controversy.

 In March 2016, Hillary Clinton acknowledged that: "I'm not a natural politician, in case you haven't noticed."

-In March 2016, Hillary Clinton laid out a detailed economic plan, characterized by The New York Times as "optimistic" and "wide-ranging", basing it on inclusive capitalism.
+In March 2016, Hillary Clinton laid out a detailed economic plan, which The New York Times called "optimistic" and "wide-ranging", based on inclusive capitalism.

 In May 2016, the inspector general of the State Department criticized Hillary Clinton's use of a private email server while secretary of state, stating that she had not requested permission for this and would not have received it if she had asked.